-Ware has embarked on a hugely important process...
-Producing a Neighbourhood Plan is vitally important for the future health, well-being and prosperity of our town - and if we get this right, it will be one of the most important civic documents produced in Ware's 2000+ year history.
+We're almost there.
+Producing a Neighbourhood Plan is vitally important for the future health, well-being and prosperity of our town - and we believe this is destined to be one of the most important civic documents produced in Ware's 2000+ year history.
 It effectively lays down a planning template for the future development of the town.

-There's more detail about Neighbourhood Plans and how they work via "The Plan" tab on the main menu.
+There's more detail about Neighbourhood Plans and how they work via the "About" tab on the main menu.

 Will you help us make this happen?